-Our electronic resources page has an extensive list of resources, including those offering remote access such as Bloomsbury Professional, Lexis PSL and PLI+.
-If you do not already have a login for these resources, get in touch with the library for login details, providing your membership number and call year.
+Our electronic resources page has an extensive list of resources, including those offering remote access such as PLI+.
+If you do not already have a login for remotely available resources, get in touch with the library for login details, providing your membership number and call year.